Lower seaboard theater of the American Civil War: Alabama

+Admiral David Farragut won the decisive naval Battle of Mobile Bay on August 5, 1864.
+Steaming past the forts guarding the mouth of the bay, Farragut engaged and forced the surrender of the Confederate fleet defending the city, capturing Admiral Franklin Buchanan.
+The city itself, long a desired target of Grant's, would remain in Confederate hands until 1865, but the last seaport east of the Mississippi on the Gulf Coast was closed, further tightening the Union blockade.
+The capture of Atlanta and Mobile Bay together boosted Northern morale and made an enormous contribution to the re-election of Abraham Lincoln.

 South Carolina

 Much of the war along the South Carolina coast concentrated on capturing Charleston, due both to its role as a port for blockade runners and to its symbolic role as the starting place of the war.
 One of the earliest battles of the war was fought at Port Royal Sound, south of Charleston.
 The Union navy selected this location as a coaling station for the South Atlantic Blockading Squadron.

 In attempting to capture Charleston, the Union military tried two approaches, by land over James or Morris Islands or through the harbor.
 However, the Confederates were able to drive back each Union attack.
 One of the most famous of the land attacks was the Second Battle of Fort Wagner, in which the 54th Massachusetts Infantry took part.
 The Federals suffered a serious defeat in this battle, losing 1,500 men while the Confederates lost only 175.
-During the night of February 23, 1864, the CSS Hunley made the first successful sinking of an enemy warship by a submarine, although the Hunley was also sunk shortly afterwards.
+During the night of February 17, 1864, the CSS Hunley made the first successful sinking of an enemy warship by a submarine, although the Hunley was also sunk shortly afterwards.
 The Confederates used other crafts such as the David but these were not as successful.